 Once you’ve got your smart home hub set up and connected your devices to the hub, you can begin setting up your automations.

 You’ll start by opening the Home app, then going to the Automations tab.
-You’ll click the button to create a new automation, which is displayed as a plus “+” sign.
+You’ll push button to create a new automation, which is displayed as a plus “+” sign.
 Next, think about the automation you’re trying to create.
 In this case, getting a light to flash when someone rings your smart doorbell.

 This kind of automation would be under “An Accessory is controlled”.
 You’ll then choose the action that triggers the automation, in this case, someone pressing the doorbell button.
 Then select ‘Next’.
 On the next screen, you’ll select the device that reacts, such as a smart bulb.
 You can choose to have the bulb turn on.
 However, just as with Google Home, there is no straightforward way to get the bulb to blink.